EPA waste data release 17 Dec. 2021. Latest reference year 2020 (data subject to Eurostat validation)

-Table 1, below, details the top categories of hazardous waste generated.
-The top four categories that made up 61% of hazardous waste generated in 2019 were:
+Over 557,000 tonnes of different types of hazardous waste were generated in Ireland in 2020.
+The top six categories that made up 58 per cent of hazardous waste generated were:

 Hazardous waste must be treated to reduce its potential to pollute the environment or to threaten human health.
 Ireland’s hazardous waste is treated either on-site at the industrial facility where the waste was generated (under conditions of EPA licence), offsite at hazardous waste treatment facilities in Ireland, or at facilities in other countries.